Ahmed Khan (cricketer)

-Ahmed Khan (Urdu: احمد خان) (born 1 May 2004 in Swabi, Khyber Pakhtunkhwa) is a Pakistani cricketer who plays for Khyber Pakhtunkhwa.
+Ahmed Khan (Urdu: احمد خان) (born 1 May 2004 in Swabi, Khyber Pakhtunkhwa) is a Pakistani cricketer who plays for Abbottabad.
 Khan made his List A debut for Khyber Pakhtunkhwa against Sindh on 8 March 2022 during the 2021–22 Pakistan Cup.
 He made his T20 debut for Sebastianites Cricket and Athletic Club against Tamil Union Cricket and Athletic Club on 23 May 2022 during the 2022 Major Clubs T20 Tournament.
 Khan played for the Pakistan national under-19 cricket team during the 2022 ICC Under-19 Cricket World Cup.